DEPRIVATION OF LIBERTY SAFEGUARDS

 - are in a residential or nursing home, or an in-patient in a hospital (NHS or private).
 The Health Board will complete assessments on hospital wards.

 - are suffering from a mental disorder or disability of the mind, e.g. dementia, brain injury or a profound learning disability

 - and lack the capacity to consent to arrangements made for their care, treatment and accommodation needs.

 If you are concerned that a person is being deprived of their liberty who is not protected by DoLS legislation, for example; aged 16 -17 years, or is looked after at home, in a residential college or ‘supported living’ setting, the Mental Capacity Act offers alternative ways of protecting their rights.
 An assessment for a community Deprivation of Liberty may be required.

 Please contact our Deprivation of Liberty Safeguards Team for advice on 01492 577823.

 What is a Deprivation of Liberty?

-When a person lacks capacity to consent to their care and treatment it is sometimes in their best interest to care for them in a way which could be considered to deprive them of their liberty.
+When a person lacks capacity to consent to their care, treatment and accommodation it is sometimes in their best interest to care for them in a way which could be considered to deprive them of their liberty.